Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay

-The components of the SMDP constructed in the second step of the proof of Theorem \eqref{Theorem 1} differ from those of the SMDPs constructed in Sections \ref{SMDP_1} and \ref{SMDP_3}. \textbf{(i) Decision Time:} Each delivery time slot $D_{i+1} = S_{i+1} + T_{i+1}(l)$ is a decision time. \textbf{(ii) Action:} At each decision time $D_{i+1}$, the scheduler determines the buffer position $b_{i+1}$ for the next packet to be transmitted. \textbf{(iii) State and State Transitions:} The system state at each decision time $D_{i+1}$ is the delay state $C_i = c_i$ in the $i$-th epoch, which evolves according to the finite-state ergodic Markov chain defined in Section \eqref{sys_model}.
-The Markov chain makes a single transition at each decision time $A_i$ and none otherwise. \textbf{(iv) Transition Time and Cost:} The time between consecutive decision times, $D_{i+1} - D_i$, is represented by the random variable $\vartheta_{i+1} = F_{i+1} + \tau_l\big(b_{i+1} + T_{i+1}(l) + F_{i+1}, C_{i+1}\big) + T_{i+2}(l)$, given the delay state $C_i = c_i$, where $\tau_l\big(\cdot\big)$ is the waiting time rule defined in \eqref{Theorem_1_Wait_Rule}.
-Moreover, the cost incurred while transitioning from decision time $D_i$ to decision time $D_{i+1}$,
+\textbf{(ii) Action:} At each decision time $D_{i+1}$, the scheduler determines the buffer position $b_{i+1}$ for the next packet to be transmitted.

+\textbf{(iii) State and State Transitions:} The system state at each decision time $D_{i+1}$ is the delay state $C_i = c_i$ in the $i$-th epoch, which evolves according to the finite-state ergodic Markov chain defined in Section \ref{sys_model}.
+The Markov chain makes a single transition at each decision time $A_i$ and none otherwise.